Makenna’s Reading List

 Black Women’s Reproductive Health & Sexuality: A Holistic Public Health Approach by Regina Davis Moss, PhD, MPH and other authors is a thorough resource for public health professionals exploring the intersection of physical, mental, and social determinants of Black women’s sexual and reproductive health.
 More here.

-Homegoing is a historical fiction novel that follows the lineage of two sisters in 18th century Ghana.
+Homegoing by Yaa Gyasiis a historical fiction novel that follows the lineage of two sisters in 18th century Ghana.
 Each chapter introduces a new character of each sister’s bloodline, covering three hundred years of oppression experienced both in Ghana and in the United States.
 More here.

-Parable of the Sower tells the story of a young Lauren Olamina, who survives the collapse of society and develops a new belief system—Earthseed—while searching for safety, community, and sustainability in a dystopian United States (more dystopian than it already is, if that seems possible).
+Parable of the Sower by Octavia E. Butler tells the story of a young Lauren Olamina, who survives the collapse of society and develops a new belief system—Earthseed—while searching for safety, community, and sustainability in a dystopian United States (more dystopian than it already is, if that seems possible).
 More here.

-Sula recounts the story of Sula and Nel, two Black women living in the fictional town of Medallion, Ohio.
+Sula by Toni Morrison recounts the story of Sula and Nel, two Black women living in the fictional town of Medallion, Ohio.
 The novel includes themes of friendship, identity, community, sexuality, family, and betrayal.
 An absolute must-read for Black girls and women.
 More here.

 -